AMD-RIPS/ST-2019/Data Generation/Glitchify/README.md

 [discoloration, random_patch, shape, triangle, shader, dotted_line, square_patch, parallel_line, texture_popin, random_triangulation, regular_triangulation, morse_code, desktop_glitch_one, desktop_glitch_two, screen_tearing]\

 The inputs below are optional:\

+-ot: output type, either video or image.
+Default is image.\
 -interval: the number of frames skipped till the next glitch is added.
 Default value is 10.\
+-save_normal_frames: determines whether normal images (the frames that are skipped) are saved.
+Default value is False.\

 -lo: lower bound of number of glitches\
 -hi: upper bound of number of glitches\